xnvme/xnvme/docs/background/backends/upcie/cuda.md

 `libxnvme_cuda` API.
 See {ref}`sec-api-c-gpu` for the full API reference, including host-side setup, CUDA kernel dispatch, and queue depth semantics.

-GPU-resident queues work only with the GPU in an identity-mapped domain; see {ref}`sec-backends-upcie-cuda-gpu-domain` for why that is outside xNVMe's control and how to set it.
-A queue built behind a translating domain is created without error and then completes nothing.
+GPU-resident queues behind a translating IOMMU need the `iommu_map_pa` module, through which the backend puts the controller's registers where the GPU's doorbell writes land; see {ref}`sec-backends-upcie-cuda-gpu-domain` for the mechanism and for the domain setting that stands in for the module when it is absent.

 By default the whole queue pair lives in device memory: the kernel writes entries locally, the controller fetches them across PCIe, completes into